 Ashoka Mody, Damiano Sandri, Franziska Ohnsorge, Wednesday, February 22, 2012

 Uncertainty rose sharply during the Great Recession, as did saving rates.
 This column shows that these two developments were related.
 Using a panel of OECD countries, it estimates that at least two-fifths of the increase in households’ saving rates between 2007 and 2009 was due to increased uncertainty about labour-income prospects.
 It adds that restoring higher levels of consumption and aggregate demand will require employment-friendly social insurance and reduced policy-induced uncertainty.

 Pierre Cahuc, Stéphane Carcillo, Tuesday, February 1, 2011

 One method for combating unemployment during the global crisis has been the use of short-time work schemes that allow employers to temporarily reduce hours worked while compensating workers for the induced loss of income.
 In the first of two columns on labour markets, the authors present new evidence establishing that these schemes do indeed reduce unemployment.
 But they are no panacea and are not without their own problems.

-Oriana Bandiera, Valentino Larcinese, Imran Rasul 11 January 2010
+Oriana Bandiera, Valentino Larcinese, Imran Rasul, Monday, January 11, 2010

 The effect of increasing class size in tertiary education is not well understood.
 This column estimates the effects of class size on students’ exam performance by comparing the same student’s performance to her own performance in courses with small and large class sizes.
 Going from the average class of 56 to a class size of 89 would decrease the mark by 9% of the observed variation in marks within a given student.
 The effect is almost four times larger for students in the top 10%.